JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-add-db-support.md

 You should use an HTTP client to work with previously created endpoints.
 In IntelliJ IDEA, use the embedded HTTP client:

 1. Run the application.
 Once the application is up and running, you can execute POST requests to store messages in the database.

-   Create the `requests.http` file in the `src/main/resources` folder and add the following HTTP requests:
+2. Create the `requests.http` file in the project root folder and add the following HTTP requests:

    ```http request
    ### Post "Hello!"